 Romankiewicz, T. (2011) The complex roundhouses of the Scottish Iron Age: An architectural analysis of complex Atlantic roundhouses (brochs and galleried duns), with reference to wheelhouses and timber roundhouses.
 Oxford: Archaeopress

 Books - Edited

-Cowley, D., Fernandez-Gotz, M., Romankiewicz, T. and Wendling, H. (eds.) (forthcoming) Rural Settlement: Relating buildings, landscape and people in the European Iron Age.
+Cowley, D., Fernandez-Gotz, M., Romankiewicz, T. and Wendling, H. (eds.)
+(2019) Rural Settlement: Relating buildings, landscape and people in the European Iron Age.
 Leiden: Sidestone Press

 Romankiewicz, T. (2016) “Building (Ancient) Lives": New perspectives on the past for a sustainable future.
 The European Archaeologist, Spring 2016, pp. 25-30